AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Press **F5** to run the project

-1. For each 'buy' event, you should receive an email
+1. For each `buy` event, you will receive an email

->NOTE:  You could receive quite a few emails.
+>NOTE:  You could receive quite a `few` emails.

 ## After the hands-on lab